lizmccutcheon/my-first-agent/calculator/README.md

 # Calculator

 This is a simple calculator application that provides both a command-line interface and a REST API for basic arithmetic operations.
+It has been extended, using the agent, from the sample command line application provided as part of the [boot.dev course](https://www.boot.dev/courses/build-ai-agent-python).

 ## Project Structure